 • Had a pipi accident?
 No worries, add baking soda on the area and leave it there for 20 minutes then remove.

 • Need help making the pup understand outside potty training?
-Give it a treat in the puppy pen right after he’s done his business..meaning outside not waiting to go back inside.
-(Stay only 10 min outside so he doesn’t lose focus)
+Give it a treat right after he’s done his business… meaning outside.
+Do not wait to go back inside to give the treat or they won’t understand what’s it for (Stay only 10 min outside so he doesn’t lose focus).

-• If the puppy doesn’t potty during the 10-15 minutes that you spent outside, when you bring him back in, leave him in his crate for 10 mins before going outside and trying again.
+• If the puppy doesn’t potty during the 10-15 minutes that you spent outside, when you bring them back in, leave them in their crate for 10 mins before going outside and trying again.

 Grooming: